nav-solutions/gnss-protos/README.md

 ===================

 - GPS / QZSS protocol (on `gps` crate feature), note that this feature is activated by default.
-- Galileo protocol (on `galilieo` crate feature): under development, not avalable by default.
+- Galileo protocol (on `galilieo` crate feature): being developed, checkout the dedicated branch but it is unstable and in early stage.
+This protocol is not avalable by default.
-- BeiDou protocol (on `bds` crate feature): under development, not available by default.
+- BeiDou protocol (on `bds` crate feature): not available yet.
+This protocol is not avalable by default.
 - Unlock all protocols at once with the `all` compilation option.

 GPS / QZSS